RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 Published 03/31/2022

-Updated 09/01/2023
+Updated 08/21/2024

 Surgical hair restoration surgery, or hair transplantation surgery, is a surgical procedure in which a doctor enhances or restores your hairline by grafting hair follicles from elsewhere on your body to your head.

-Male pattern hair loss symptoms are well-known: a bald spot on the crown, thinning at the temples and a receding hairline pushing back farther and farther — until it disappears forever.
-The way this surgery fixes these symptoms is by taking what are essentially heartier hairs from your body and using them to replace the now-dead follicles on your scalp.
+Male pattern hair loss (androgenetic alopecia) symptoms are well-known: a bald spot on the crown, thinning at the temples, and a receding hairline pushing back farther and farther — until it disappears forever.

-With FUE procedures like neograft hair transplants or the ARTAS robotic system, those individual follicles are extracted one at a time from the donor location and grafted directly, without the middle step of follicle separation.
+With FUE procedures like neograft hair transplants or the ARTAS robotic system, those individual follicles are extracted one at a time from the donor location and grafted directly without the middle step of follicle separation.

 FUE takes longer, but it reduces the scope of injury at the donor site, which may mean a lower risk of infection and a faster healing process.
 Furthermore, this also reduces the amount of scarring at the donor site and makes for less pain after surgery.
-And because the procedure takes one hair at a time, it means that individual hairs can be taken from smaller and more inconspicuous sites for the transplant, rather than large segments that would be left with noticeable scar patterns.

 Hairline Restoration Surgery Effectiveness

-That said, hairline restoration is still an invasive, surgical procedure with a higher likelihood of complications than medication — that’s always going to be the case when you’re removing flesh.
-However, infections and rejections are not common outcomes.
+That said, hairline restoration is still an invasive surgical procedure with a higher likelihood of complications than medication.
+While infections and rejections are not expected or common outcomes, there are still side effects to consider.

 Side Effects of Hairline Restoration Surgery